nealjack/cc26xx-oad-linux/README.md

 `-b XX:XX:XX:XX:XX:XX` allows providing a BLE address.
 If not provided, the utility will perform a scan and allow the user to pick from a list of discovered devices.

 `-f <filename>` provides the firmware file location

+#### Firmware .bin files

+Users must provide their own firmware.
+Versions of the SensorTag firmware are available from TI's website.